This Day In History: November 30

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

-Samuel Clemens, later known as Mark Twain, is born in Florida, Missouri, on November 30, 1835.
+Samuel Clemens, later known as in Florida, Missouri, on November 30, 1835.

 Clemens was apprenticed to a printer at age 13 and later worked for his older brother, who established the Hannibal Journal.
 In 1857, the Keokuk Daily Post commissioned him to write a series of comic travel letters, but after writing five he decided to become a steamboat captain instead.
 He signed on as a pilot鈥檚 apprentice in 1857 and received his pilot鈥檚 license in 1859, when he was 23.